Great Barrier Reef Tour Cairns, the Best way to see the Reef

 Our passengers usually see schools of tropical fish, giant clams, brilliant coral and more.

-Our friendly and professional crew is there ready to help non-confident snorkelers and jump with everyone who require assistance to have fun and experience the magic of the reef!
+Our friendly and professional crew is there ready to help non-confident snorkelers and jump with everyone who requires assistance to have fun and experience the magic of the reef!

 Before lunch, we set out on a glass bottom boat tour, letting you glide across the tops of the beautiful coral formations and families of sea turtles without getting your feet wet.